-Learner, provisional P1 and P2 rider licence holders (‘novice riders’), are restricted from riding more highly-powered motorcycles under a nationally-agreed standard.
+Learner, provisional P1 (red Ps) and P2 (green Ps) rider licence holders are restricted from riding more highly-powered motorcycles under a nationally-agreed standard.

-The Learner Approved Motorcycle scheme (LAM) allows novice riders to ride only lower and moderately powered motorcycles.
+The Learner Approved Motorcycle (LAM) scheme allows novice riders to ride only lower and moderately powered motorcycles or scooters.

-In order to be approved for L, P1 and P2 riders, motorcycles must:
+In order to be approved for L, P1 and P2 rider, motorcycles must have:

-- Have an engine capacity up to and including 660ml, and not exceed a power-to-weight ratio of 150 kw per tonne
+- a power-to-weight ratio of 150 kw per tonne or less

-For a motorcycle to remain approved for use by novice riders it must not be modified in any way from its manufacturer’s standard specifications.
+For a motorcycle to be approved for use by novice riders, it must not be modified in any way from its manufacturer’s standard specifications.

-Only motorcycles that retain all of the manufacturer’s original equipment for that model and model variant will retain novice rider status under the Learner Approved Motorcycle scheme (LAM).
+Only motorcycles and scooters that have the manufacturer’s original equipment for that model and model variant keep their LAM-approved status.

 Transport for NSW has approved for an accessibility modification to be made to Learner Approved Motorcycles without changing their power to weight ratio.
 This exemption is only available to customers with physical disabilities.